Microsoft 365 Business Frequently Asked Questions

 Microsoft 365 Business may be purchased through a Microsoft Partner or directly from Microsoft.
 In choosing whether to purchase directly from Microsoft or via a Microsoft Partner, you should consider your on-staff capability and desire to maintain an IT infrastructure.
 A Microsoft Partner can help you deploy and manage your IT infrastructure including Microsoft solutions.

-Microsoft 365 Business will be offered at USD\$20.00/mo./user based on an annual contract if purchased directly from Microsoft.
+Microsoft 365 Business is offered at USD$20.00 user/month based on an annual contract if purchased directly from Microsoft.
 When purchased through a Microsoft Partner, pricing can vary based on the services the partner provides and their pricing model for Microsoft 365 Business.
 There are no planned pricing discounts for government, education or non-profit organizations.

 Is there a cap to how many Microsoft 365 Business seats a customer can have?

 Microsoft 365 Business was designed for small to medium sized businesses with low to medium IT complexity requirements.
 Customers may purchase up to 300 Microsoft 365 Business licenses for their organization.
-Depending on their organization’s IT requirements, they may add Microsoft 365 Enterprise licenses to the same environment.
+Customers can mix and match cloud subscriptions; as a result, depending on their organization’s IT requirements, customers may add Microsoft 365 Enterprise licenses to the same account.

 When considering an environment consisting of multiple subscription types, customers should work with their trusted IT advisors to determine how best to manage and secure the various subscriptions as Microsoft 365 Business and Microsoft 365 Enterprise use different capabilities to secure and manage applications and data.